 These fanny packs are actually called hand warmers.
 Inside of the fanny packs is small individual hand warmers that keep the player’s hands warm.

-In this article, we will show you why players wear these hand warmers and what benefit they play on the football field.
+This article will show you why players wear these hand warmers and what benefits they play on the football field.

 Why Players Wear “Fanny Packs” In Football